-Full geometry optimizations were performed for the complexes containing 2 to 4 H2O molecules, whereas for the 20 water model cut from the ice XI (010) surface, 8 molecules belonging to the cluster edge (see Figure S1 of the SI) were kept frozen at their positions in the crystal in order to prevent geometrical distortions causing a non-physical breakdown of the crystalline pattern.
-The best-performing methods were employed within a QM/QM' strategy for simulating the HCN⇌HNC isomerization on this cluster in order to evaluate the catalytic effect of the ice surface.
-For the purpose, we employed the ONIOM method 67 treating the reaction center (i.e., the adsorbate and four water molecules) at a higher level of theory (i.e. a double-hybrid DF or even jun-ChS), whereas a less computationally-demanding method (i.e. a meta-hybrid DF) was used for the remaining molecules of the cluster.
-A much larger cluster containing 192 water molecules was also investigated by means of a threelayer (QM/QM'/MM) ONIOM approach enforcing the so-called mechanical embedding and employing the Amber force field.68 In this case, the structural degrees of freedom of the adsorbate and the first 20 H2O molecules were optimized while freezing the coordinates of the remaining 172 waters to those of the regular (010) surface of ice XI.
+Full geometry optimizations were performed for the complexes containing 2-4 H2O molecules, whereas for the 20 water model cut from the ice XI (010) surface, 8 molecules belonging to the cluster edge (see Figure S2 of the Supporting Information) were kept frozen at their positions in the crystal in order to prevent geometrical distortions causing a nonphysical breakdown of the crystalline pattern.
+The bestperforming methods were employed within a QM/QM' strategy for simulating the HCN $\rightleftharpoons$ HNC isomerization on this cluster in order to evaluate the catalytic effect of the ice surface.
+For the purpose, we employed the ONIOM method treating the reaction center (i.e., the adsorbate and four water molecules) at a higher level of theory (i.e., a double-hybrid DF or even jun-ChS), whereas a less computationally demanding method (i.e., a meta-hybrid DF) was used for the remaining molecules of the cluster.
+A much larger cluster containing 192 water molecules was also investigated by means of a three-layer (QM/QM'/MM) ONIOM approach enforcing the so-called mechanical embedding and employing the Amber force field.
+In this case, the structural degrees of freedom of the adsorbate and the first 20 H2O molecules were optimized while freezing the coordinates of the remaining 172 water molecules to those of the regular (010) surface of ice XI.
 Test computations with the more refined electrostatic embedding showed negligible differences on the relative energies.

-Rate constants were computed solving the multi-well one-dimensional master equation using the chemically significant eigenvalues (CSEs) method69.
-Rate coefficients were determined using conventional transition state theory (TST) within the rigid-rotor harmonic-oscillator (RRHO) approximation70, also incorporating tunneling and non-classical reflection effects by means of the Eckart model71.
-The rates evaluated at different temperatures were fitted by a simple Arrhenius Equation or by the three-parameter modified Arrhenius equation proposed by Kooij^{72,73}:
+Rate constants were computed solving the multiwell onedimensional master equation using the chemically significant eigenvalues method.
+Rate coefficients were determined using conventional TST within the rigid-rotor harmonic-oscillator approximation, also incorporating tunneling and nonclassical reflection effects by means of the Eckart model.
+The rates evaluated at different temperatures were fitted by a simple Arrhenius equation or by the three-parameter modified Arrhenius equation proposed by Kooij where A, n, and $E_a$ are the fitting parameters, R is the universal gas constant, and the limiting Arrhenius behavior is recovered when n = 0.
+All the kinetic computations were performed with the MESS code.

-$$k(T) = A \left(\frac{T}{300}\right)^n \exp\left(-\frac{E_a}{RT}\right) \tag{1}$$ where A, n, and E_a are the fitting parameters, R is the universal gas constant, and the limiting Arrhenius behaviour is recovered when n = 0.
-All the kinetic computations were performed with the MESS code.69.
+$$k(T) = A \left(\frac{T}{300}\right)^n \exp\left(-\frac{E_a}{RT}\right)$$ (1)